 You need a project management tool so that you can manage visually so you’ll be able to spend less time organizing all this data and more time making sense of it, adjusting as priorities change, and building a better product.

 Your team is critical in the product management process since they help you digest customer feedback and determine exactly what to build, based on what your customers are saying.

-As a result, you need to review customer feedback with your stakeholders, but their point of view into consideration, and then determine the best step forward.
+As a result, you need to review customer feedback with your stakeholders, but their points of view into consideration, and then determine the best step forward.

-To achieve this, you need a robust communication tool complete with chat, and functionality such as mentions and notifications to keep stakeholders engaged as work progresses on building the features suggested by your users into your product.
+To achieve this, you need a robust project collaboration software complete with chat, and functionality such as mentions and notifications to keep stakeholders engaged as work progresses on building the features suggested by your users into your product.

 Managing customer feedback is essentially a form of project management since just like in conventional project management, you choose a target (customer feedback items) and then use them as project objectives for improving your user experience.

 As such, it follows that managing your customer feedback from a project management software will offer you the most advantage and help deliver a richer product experience to your users.

 Kissflow Project offers an intuitive project tracking tool that simplifies feedback management so you can collect, track, and execute your customers’ feedback?
 As a result, you engage and convert even more users.

 Take a Kissflow Project for a spin here.